anon8898/pyspark_exercises/fruit/README.md

 **Questions One**

-Count how mamy apples are bought per customer.
+Count how many apples are bought per customer.

 Order the results in descending order by the customer that bought the most apples, then by customer id (in any order)